-The NS2 offshore solar farm system is located 12 km offshore, a distance which is representative for offshore windfarm locations.
+The NS2 offshore solar farm location is 12 km offshore, a distance which is representative for offshore windfarm locations.
 The offshore solar farm system is designed to withstand the rough North Sea conditions with waves up to 13,5 meters.
-It is the world’s first offshore solar farm the size equivalent to 1.5 football fields.
 Environmental research is also key during this project.

 2019 starting near shore and moving offshore

 In 2019, the first floaters were installed near-shore, within 1 km from the coast, as part of the NS1 project.
 The system was extended to 50 kW, and then the entire offshore solar farm system was moved to the high-wave Offshore Test Site, 12 km from the coast of The Hague.

 In February and in December 2020, our offshore solar farm system survived several significant storms, including “Ciara”, “Dennis” and ” Bella”.
 This proved that the innovative system is able to withstand very rough sea conditions with waves up to 9-10 meters, wind speeds up to 62 knots, and tidal currents up to 4 knots.

 2021 and 2022 extensions and learning from reality

 In 2021 and 2022 the farm was extended and over this two year period, a lot of relevant data was gathered and used for design updates.
 Storm “Evert” passed through the North Sea in summer 2021, and while it made a trail of devastation across land in the UK and The Netherlands, our offshore solar system survived it very well.

 Just like the Wright brothers